xyproto/surrender/README.md

 ## Surrender

-A pure-go non-antialiased TinySVG 1.2 renderer created with some help from GPT4.
+The early beginnings of a pure-go non-antialiased TinySVG 1.2 renderer.

 The goal is to be able to render TinySVG 1.2 files.